 Set up PowerShell on target servers in SAM

 PowerShell is included in most versions of Windows Server but you can install it, if necessary.
-To ensure that the Orion server can execute PowerShell commands against remote, target servers configured as managed nodes in SAM, you'll need to verify that:
+To ensure that SAM can execute PowerShell commands against remote, target servers configured as managed nodes, you'll need to verify that: